aiyanbo/sbt-dependency-updates/README.md

 ## Tasks

-- `dependencyUpdates`: show a list of project dependencies that can be updated
+- `dependencyUpdates`: show a list of project dependencies and plugins that can be updated
-- `dependencyUpgrade`: `Experimental` upgrade of project dependencies that can be updated
+- `dependencyUpgrade`: `Experimental` upgrade of project dependencies and plugins that can be updated

 ### dependencyUpgrade